confluentinc/schema-registry/docs/avro.rst

 Forward Compatibility
 ^^^^^^^^^^^^^^^^^^^^^

-``FORWARD`` compatibility means that data produced with a newer schema can be read by consumers written with an older schema, even though they may not be able to use the full capabilities of the new schema.
+``FORWARD`` compatibility means that data produced with a new schema can be read by consumers using the last schema, even though they may not be able to use the full capabilities of the new schema.
-For example, if there are three schemas for a subject that change in order `X-2`, `X-1`, and `X` then ``FORWARD`` compatibility ensures that data written by producers using the newer schema `X` can be processed by consumers using schema `X` or `X-1`, but not necessarily `X-2`.
+For example, if there are three schemas for a subject that change in order `X-2`, `X-1`, and `X` then ``FORWARD`` compatibility ensures that data written by producers using the new schema `X` can be processed by consumers using schema `X` or `X-1`, but not necessarily `X-2`.
-If the compatibility is set to ``FORWARD_TRANSITIVE`` (not just ``FORWARD``), then it means that consumers using all previousely registered schemas (not just the last two schemas) can read data written by producers using the new schema.
+If data produced with a new schema needs to be read by consumers using all registered schemas, not just the last two schemas, then use ``FORWARD_TRANSITIVE`` instead of ``FORWARD``.
-For example, if there are three schemas for a subject that change in order `X-2`, `X-1`, and `X` then ``FORWARD_TRANSITIVE`` compatibility ensures that data written by producers using the newer schema `X` can be processed by consumers using schema `X`, `X-1`, or `X-2`.
+For example, if there are three schemas for a subject that change in order `X-2`, `X-1`, and `X` then ``FORWARD_TRANSITIVE`` compatibility ensures that data written by producers using the new schema `X` can be processed by consumers using schema `X`, `X-1`, or `X-2`.

 An example of a forward compatible schema modification is adding a new field.
 In most data formats, consumers that were written to process events without the new field will be able to continue doing so even when they receive new events that contain the new field.